 Dalli E, Colomer E, Tormos MC, Cosin-Sales J, Milara J, Esteban E, Saez G (2011) Crataegus laevigata decreases neutrophil elastase and has hypolipidemic effect: a randomized, double-blind, placebo-controlled trial, Phytomedicine, 18(8-9), 769-75.

 Wang J, Xiong X, Feng B (2013) Effect of Crataegus usage in cardiovascular disease prevention: an evidence-based approach, Evidence Based Complimentary and Alternative Medicine, epub at http://www.hindawi.com/journals/ecam/2013/149363/

 Erin Smith has been working with plants for 25 years and is medical herbalist and ethnobotanist.
-She is the creator of Center for Integrative Botanical Studies
+She is the creator of an interactive program designed to help people find greater health and vitality through a deeper relationship with plants.
+Erin is the Founder and Director of the Center for Integrative Botanical Studies

 For educational purposes only.
 This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease, or sell any product.